 The switching station will be a chain-linked fenced area measuring approximately 1/4 acres.
-Within the fenced area, a switching station with a small pre-fabricated building for Supervisory Control and Data Acquisition (SCADA) will be equipped with full SCADA capabilities.
-Besides the operations building, there will be a switching gear.
+Within the fenced area, a switching station with a small pre fabricated building for Supervisory Control and Data Acquisition (SCADA) will be equipped with full SCADA capabilities.
+Besides the maintenance building, there will be a switching gear.
 This small control building will be approximately 7 metres by 8 metres.
 The building will have a gravel shoulder surrounding it.
-The overhead cables coming out of the switching station will attach onto deadend poles from the fenced area for the switching station and will then attach to a metering pole.
-There will be no permanent staff presence; therefore, a sanitation system will not be required.
-Only trained personnel will be permitted within the fenced in enclosure, including the maintenance building.
+The overhead cables coming out of the switching station will attach onto dead-end poles from the fenced area for the switching station and will then attach to a metering pole.